In Senonches, I go to Les Evés!

 Many activities nearby: Fitness trail - Stadium - Tennis courts - Gymnasium with dojo - Fitness/workout centre - Boules court - Fishing in the Arthur Rémy pond - La Hutte equestrian centre

-From the point (2) During the season, it is possible to walk along the dyke to the bar-restaurant, which is open to all.
+From the viewpoint (2) During the season, you can walk along the dyke to the bar-restaurant, which is open to all.
 This offers a beautiful view of the Badouleau pond.

 Worth a visit